Berymuch/Streamer.Bot/Actions List.md

-Work in Progress...

 # Introduction
-Thank you [Itzapix_](https://www.twitch.tv/Itzapix_) for giving me the idea and helping out with putting this site together!

-Welcome to the web page made for listing all of chat-interactive actions on Twitch.tv, hosted by the user [Berymuch](https://www.twitch.tv/berymuch).
+Welcome to the web page made for listing all of the actions provided with the Botymuch streamer bot built and maintained by [Berymuch](https://www.twitch.tv/berymuch).

 > [!NOTE]
 > Many of the actions in this bot are in active development and also update irregularly.
 Check back infrequently for more details as I record them.